Betta prima

 Betta prima is a species of gourami.
-It is native to Asia, where it occurs in southeastern Thailand, and Laos.
+It is native to Asia, where it occurs in southeastern Thailand, Laos and Vietnam.
 It is typically found among plants in marshes and slow-flowing streams.
-The water that the species occurs in is typically clear, with a pH of 6.6, a conductivity of 180 µS/cm, and a temperature of 25.8 °C (78.4 °F).
+The water that the species occurs in is typically clear, with a pH of 6.6, a conductivity of 180 μS/cm, and a temperature of 25.8 °C (78.4 °F).
 The species reaches 5 cm (2 inches) in standard length and is known to be a facultative air-breather.